-I. Evaluation periods for employees in positions of Institution Teacher, and positions in other titles subject to the provisions of Section 136 of the Civil Service Law shall be subject to an amended schedule to reflect the 10-month work year of these titles:

-1. Employees in these titles whose work year is September 1-June 30 shall have an evaluation period of September 1-June 30.

-2. Employees in these titles whose work year is a 10-month work year other than September 1-June 30 shall have an evaluation period consisting of 10 months commencing on the first day of their work year.

-3. These employees shall receive performance advances if they are rated at least "Effective" or its equivalent, effective the first day of the work year immediately after the evaluation period.

-4. Employees in these titles shall be eligible for performance advances after the completion of each evaluation period during which they have been in full pay status for at least 150 working days.

-V. Any questions or disputes arising from the interpretation or implementation of this Memorandum, or any other questions or disputes arising from the administration of the PS&T Unit Performance Evaluation System, shall be subject to labor/management discussion at the Agency level and/or State level as appropriate as their sole and exclusive means of resolution.
+- I. Evaluation periods for employees in positions of Institution Teacher, and positions in other titles subject to the provisions of Section 136 of the Civil Service Law shall be subject to an amended schedule to reflect the 10-month work year of these titles: - 1.
+Employees in these titles whose work year is September 1-June 30 shall have an evaluation period of September 1-June 30. - Employees in these titles whose work year is a 10-month work year other than September 1-June 30 shall have an evaluation period consisting of 10 months commencing on the first day of their work year. - 3.
+These employees shall receive performance advances if they are rated at least "Effective" or its equivalent, effective the first day of the work year immediately after the evaluation period. - 4.
+Employees in these titles shall be eligible for performance advances after the completion of each evaluation period during which they have been in full pay status for at least 150 working days. - V. Any questions or disputes arising from the interpretation or implementation of this Memorandum, or any other questions or disputes arising from the administration of the PS&T Unit Performance Evaluation System, shall be subject to labor/management discussion at the Agency level and/or State level as appropriate as their sole and exclusive means of resolution.

+Michael Volforte Wayne Spence

+Director President

-Michael Volforte Director Governor's Office of Employee Relations Wayne Spence President Public Employees Federation
+Office of Employee Relations Public Employees Federation

+Date: June 6, 2023

-I am writing to confirm our understanding in connection with the negotiation of Article 7, Section 7.12 of the 2019-2023 State/PEF Agreement.
+I am writing to confirm our understanding in connection with the negotiation of Article 7, Section 7.12 of the 2023-2026 State/PEF Agreement.

-We acknowledge that it is our intent that in situations where an employee's salary is at the job rate of his/her grade and is subsequently temporarily reduced below the job rate because of the mechanics of salary computation when titles are reallocated, such a temporary drop below the job rate will not constitute a break in the required five years of service at the job rate required to qualify for performance awards under Section 7.12, so long as the employee's salary is at or above the job rate on the qualifying date(s) established in Section 7.12.
+We acknowledge that it is our intent that in situations where an employee's salary is at the job rate of his/her grade and is subsequently temporarily reduced below the job rate because of the mechanics of salary computation when titles are reallocated, such a temporary drop below the job rate will not constitute a break in the required years of service required to qualify for performance awards under Section 7.12, so long as the employee's salary is at or above the job rate on the qualifying date(s) established in Section 7.12 for performance awards due in April 2024 and April 2025.